Keto-Friendly Kombucha: Top Brands With the Lowest Carbs

 14. Store the jar away from sunlight at around 70 degrees Fahrenheit for another 1-3 weeks, or to your desired taste.

-Drinking Kombucha can be very satisfying for those watching their carb intake and wanting additional gut health benefits.
-Keto dieters needing to know “is Kombucha Keto” should be sure to explore the lowest carb Kombucha brands and limit the consumption of each to 8 ounces.
+Drinking Kombucha can be very satisfying for those watching their carb intake and seeking additional gut health benefits.
+Keto dieters should explore the lowest carb Kombucha brands and limit their consumption to 8 ounces.

 Frequently Asked Questions